As soon as you create your own original work, you own the copyright to it.

 This is automatic and does not require anything extra from you.

-Even after your work has been sent to ProQuest, you are the copyright holder.
+After your work has been sent to ProQuest, you are still the copyright holder.

-Even though copyright privileges are immediate upon creating your work, you may also choose to register your copyright.
+Copyright is immediate upon the creation of a work.
+In other words, the moment that you create something, you have complete control over the copyright of your work.
+However, if you would like to have a more official record of your copyright ownership, you may choose to register your copyright.
 The Graduate College suggests this option if you plan on using your work to: